Error020/Error020/README.md

-I'm ErrorImCodingkeller!
+I am ErrorImCodingkeller!
-💀👨‍💻
+💀👨💻

-I'm currently "debugging" my life while doing small programming jobs for private people.
+I am currently "debugging" my life doing small programming tasks for individuals.
-I am experienced in C++, more specific technologies : multithreading+boost, A few fundemental API's(WinAPI, linux kernel API's), even wxWidgets, algorithmic "understanding" e.
-G.
+I have experience in C++, more specific technologies: multithreading+boost, some fundamental API's (WinAPI, Linux Kernel API's), even wxWidgets, algorithmic "understanding" e.g.
-Documentations of Programming Languages and Libraries helped me through a few smaller projects in other languages so I'm "kinda" experienced in : Python, C#, C, Javascript, LUA.
+Documentation of programming languages and libraries helped me through some smaller projects in other languages so I am "kind of" experienced in : Python, C#, C, Javascript, LUA.
-I'd say that my understanding of Technology on a hardware level is quite deep...
+I would say that my understanding of technology at hardware level is pretty deep....

 Anyway, I hope my GitHub profile is "interesting" despite the lack of repositories on this account.